tgthinh7/laptop-amd-opencore/README.md

 - Wifi
 - Radeon Graphics (with 512MB memory)
 - Battery percentage
--
+- iMessage

 ### What is not working?

 - NVIDIA GPU
-- Trackpad (not patched/fixed)
+- Trackpad (not patched/fixed yet)
 - Microphone build-in
-- Bluetooth
+- Bluetooth (not patched/fixed yet)
 - Sleep

 ## Structure folder: